 EKM Omnimeter Pulse UL v.4 – Pulse Counting, Relay Controlling, Universal Smart Electric Meter, UL Listed, ANSI

-This UL Listed, ANSI C12.1 and C12.20 certified kWh meter can be used on nearly any electrical system in common use and can also count pulses from up to 3 pulse-output devices, as well as control up to 2 external relays.
+This electric meter can be used on single-phase or 3-phase systems.
+It is a UL Listed, ANSI C12.1 and C12.20 certified kWh meter can be used on nearly any electrical system in common use and can also count pulses from up to 3 pulse-output devices, as well as control up to 2 external relays.
 This meter also meets California's Title 24 requirements for service metering.
 Free cloud data service when paired with an EKM Push3 gateway!

 Description: Universal, Pulse Counting, Relay Controlling, Smart Meter